Devansh-A/Music_Store_DA_Project_SQL/README.md

 # Music_Store_DA_Project_SQL

-This is a SQL project to analyze online music store data.
+This is an SQL project to analyze online music store data.

-The database consists of several different table connected to each other.
+The database consists of several different connected tables.

 Schema-Music Store Database: